PayDock/e-commerce-powerboard-commercetools-npm/README.md

 ### 6. Add a custom hook for handling PowerBoard payments

-**During order placement, if the checkout form is valid and the payment method is powerboard, we will provide the function of creating an order through powerboard in which:**
+**Note:** During order placement, if the checkout form is valid and the payment method is PowerBoard, we provide the function of creating an order through PowerBoard where:

-1. We receive the value of a one-time OTT token from the widget
+1. PowerBoard receives the value of a one-time OTT token from the widget.

 ```javascript
 input[name="payment_source_card_token"]
 ```

-2. We collect the required data and transfer it to the widget
+2. PowerBoard collects the required data and transfers it to the widget.

 ```javascript
 widget.setAmount(totalPrice)